uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 ## Public key systems

-One of the remarkable discoveries in computer science in the 1970s was a method called *public key encryption*, where it's fine to tell everyone what the key is to encrypt any messages, but you need a special private key to decrypt it.
+One of the remarkable discoveries in computer science in the 1970s was a method called {glossary-link term="public-key-cryptography"}public key encryption{glossary-link end}, where it's fine to tell everyone what the key is to encrypt any messages, but you need a special private key to decrypt it.
 Because Alice and Bob use different keys, this is called an *asymmetric* encryption system.

 It's like giving out padlocks to all your friends, so anyone can lock a box and send it to you, but if you have the only (private) key, then you are the only person who can open the boxes.
 Once your friend locks a box, even they can't unlock it.
 It's really easy to distribute the padlocks.
-Public keys are the same – you can make them completely public – often people put them on their website or attach them to all emails they send.
+Public keys are the same &ndash; you can make them completely public &ndash; often people put them on their website or attach them to all emails they send.
 That's quite different to having to hire a security firm to deliver them to your colleagues.

 Public key encryption is very heavily used for online commerce (such as internet banking and credit card payment) because your computer can set up a connection with the business or bank automatically using a public key system without you having to get together in advance to set up a key.